260 Waymouth St, Adelaide, South AustraliaSA 5000

 With a stunning, minimalist design, you can also choose your crank arm and lock ring colours.
 Take that, er… every other brand!

-Garbaruk cranksets are available in two models – Road/Gravel and MTB – and two lengths: 170mm or 175mm.
+Garbaruk cranksets are available in three models – Road/Gravel, XC and Enduro – and three lengths: 165mm, 170mm and 175mm.

 A set of silver Garbaruk cranks, sitting on their box at Bio-Mechanics Cycles & Repairs